What is Theatre on Ice?

 How much does it cost to be on the team?

 Monthly dues vary from season to season and are determined based on the projected cost of that season and the number of skaters registered with Virginia Ice Theatre.
-Dues for the 2016-2017 Season are $150.00 per month from September through June.
-Fees may vary based on team level or families with more than one skater participating in the program.
+Dues for the 2018-2019 Season are $200 per month from October through June for our Intermediate and Junior teams and $125 per month for our Special Olympics/Thereapeutic Skating team.
+Fees may vary for families with more than one skater participating in the program.
 Monthly dues cover the bulk of expenses associated with running a Theatre on Ice team, such as: ice rental, coaching expenses, competition fees, costumes, props, etc. Additional expenses, separate from the monthly fees, may include but are not limited to: team uniforms and apparel, travel and lodging expenses for competitions, and skaters’ individual lessons, testing, and SCNV/USFS/ISI membership fees.

 Is Theatre on Ice for boys and girls?